carmen-speer/Recursive-Information-Container-Dynamics/README.md

-  real 2023 financial crisis and program/faculty cuts) — whether the new downside-only entropy measure has swung too far the other direction for these two, suppressing a real signal it used to (over)detect, is now the open question, not yet resolved either way.
-  **Plan to resolve Clemson and West Virginia (not yet executed):** two checks, in order, using diagnostics already in this repo rather than new tooling.
-First, rule out MCMC non-convergence as a confound — every run at the production 300-draw/300-tune settings has shown real rhat > 1.01 and low-ESS warnings, and `diagnose_window_mismatch.py` already exists for exactly this: re-run Clemson and West Virginia through `compute_features_for_institution()` at higher precision (more draws/tune, higher `target_accept`) and check whether their `frac_high_entropy` value holds or moves — if it moves substantially, the `stable` calls were a convergence artifact, not a fix outcome.
-  Second, if convergence isn't the cause, use `diagnose_feature_values.py` to compare their full 8-feature vectors against the validated panel's real closures with a similar profile, to see whether their documented distress (Clemson's rising liabilities, West Virginia's 2023 crisis) shows up in any of the other seven features even though `frac_high_entropy` no longer flags it.
-If it does, the downside-only construction itself needs a further correction.
-If it doesn't — if their real distress simply isn't legible to any of these eight features, the way Buffalo's isn't (see below) — that is itself the answer, and gets documented as such rather than forced into a fix that doesn't exist yet.
+  real 2023 financial crisis and program/faculty cuts) — whether the new downside-only entropy measure has swung too far the other direction for these two, suppressing a real signal it used to (over)detect, was the open question at the time -- **executed 2026-09-20 via `src/diagnose_clemson_wvu.py` (GitHub Actions), and the two institutions resolved differently, not identically.** Step 1 ruled out MCMC non-convergence as a confound for BOTH: re-run at 4x sampling precision (1000 draws/1000 tune/4 chains/target_accept=0.95, the same settings `diagnose_window_mismatch.py` uses), `frac_high_entropy` held at exactly 0.0000 for each institution at both settings — neither `stable` call is a sampling artifact.
+Step 2, comparing each institution's full 8-feature vector against the entire validated panel via `RICDClassifier.peer_density()`, is where they split. **Clemson is resolved:** its 4 nearest real panel neighbors (Florida, Michigan, UVA, UNC-Chapel Hill, distance 1.23–1.41) are all confirmed-stable, with the nearest real closure (Northland) meaningfully farther away (1.57) — a clean, overwhelmingly-stable pattern.
+Clemson's distress is real and financial (in-domain for these features, unlike Buffalo below), but on this evidence it is genuinely not legible to any of the eight as currently constructed, and the `stable` call is real, not suppressed signal — the same status as Buffalo's gap, reached by a different mechanism (feature-space evidence here, domain mismatch there).
+  **West Virginia is narrowed but not resolved:** convergence is ruled out the same way, but its peer comparison is genuinely mixed — its nearest neighbor is Wisconsin (stable, 0.86), but its second-nearest is Trinity Christian, a real confirmed closure, at 1.10 (closer than three of Clemson's four stable comparisons), with a second real closure (Lourdes University) also nearby (1.30).
+That does not clear the bar for "overwhelmingly stable" the way Clemson's does, so it is not being closed out the same way. **Next step for West Virginia, not yet run:** a feature-by-feature comparison against the panel (the same kind of check `diagnose_feature_values.py` already runs for Houston/UCF/FSU) to see whether its real distress shows up in any of the other seven features even though `frac_high_entropy` no longer flags it.
   UCF (83.4%, down from 95.4%) and FSU (57.1%, down from 87.1%) are
   still `high_risk` but meaningfully lower than before the fix — partial movement that hasn't been explained yet.
 Cal State Long Beach (95.8%)